stanford-dancebreak/stanford-dancebreak.github.io/content/info/local.md

 The following groups require an audition to join.
 Auditions are generally around the first week of the fall quarter each year.
-Many of the auditions are beginner friendly and encourage beginners to come try out!
+Many of the auditions are beginner-friendly and encourage beginners to come try out!

 ### Cardinal Ballet Company (CBC)